The Art Of Getting Your Life Together: 6 Simple Habits Of People Who Keep Things Simple

-Who hasn’t felt stuck, stressed, or worried?
+Omar Ramadan | Unsplash Who hasn’t felt stuck, stressed, or worried?
 There are so many reasons you might feel that way, each one unique to you and your circumstance, but all the mental "clutter" that's accumulated in your life only makes it worse.

-It’s hard to think clearly, make good decisions and move forward when you’re surrounded by clutter.
+It’s hard to think clearly, make good decisions, and move forward when you’re surrounded by clutter.
 That's why you must learn how to organize your life and create more mental space, which allows new ideas, perspectives, and solutions to come to you.

 Make room so you can breathe and feel more in control — and less overwhelmed.
 Learn how to relieve stress by getting mentally organized, so you can move beyond the stuck-ness.
 Let your life work for you.
+We’ve all been in that same, stressed-out boat at one time or another.
+But, how do we relieve that stress and move through and beyond it?

-Acknowledge the fact that you are stuck, stressed, or worried.
-The first thing you can do is sit quietly, breathe deeply, and relax.
 Try to put distractions aside for a few minutes.
 Then, think about how you’re feeling and face the fact that something is going on and you want to change how you’re reacting to it.
 Which is it for you?

 Are you stuck in one place and can’t seem to get out of your own way?
 Do you have circumstances left you feeling unconfident, unfulfilled, or ineffective?
 Do you want to get past these feelings, but you don’t know how?
 That’s what being stuck feels like.